 More articles Monday 26 August 2013 7:00pm

-With around 225,000 visits this August Charlotte Square Gardens was busy with visitors attending events, visiting the Bookshops and cafes and relaxing in the sunshine.
+Busy throughout the Festival, around 225,000 visits were made to Charlotte Square Gardens by people who came to see events, browse the Festival’s bookshops and relax in the sunshine.
 Ticket sales were up nearly 6% on 2012 and sales of books in the Book Festival’s two bookshops also increased by 6%.

-The 2014 Edinburgh International Book Festival will take place from Saturday 9 to Monday 25 August and the programme will be announced in June.
-Audio from selected events in the 2013 Book Festival is now available on the website with more to be released over the coming months (www.edbookfest.co.uk)
+The 2014 Edinburgh International Book Festival will run from Saturday 9 to Monday 25 August and the programme will be announced in June.